-Wes Collins of the Butte County Sheriff”s Department reports that he has responded to three Search and Rescue events on Mount Borah involving climbers who got lost or stranded after attempting a bypass of Chicken Out Ridge (COR).
-All of these climbers reported they heard about a shortcut that avoided COR and tried to follow it.
+Wes Collins of the Butte County Sheriff’s Department reports that he has responded to 3 Search and Rescue events on Mount Borah involving climbers who got lost or stranded after attempting a bypass of Chicken-Out Ridge (COR).
+All of these climbers reported that they heard about a shortcut that avoided COR and tried to follow it.
 Collins believes that the Custer County Search and Rescue team has responded to several more incidents involving the purported shortcut.
-The photo below shows the the route over COR in red and the approximate route of the purported shortcut in yellow.
+The photo below shows the route over COR in red and the approximate route of the purported shortcut in yellow.

-Collins states that the “shortcut doesn’t save any time, it only avoids the small rock obstacle above the saddle.
-If there is hard snow in the chute or no trail cut across the snow it can be extremely dangerous without a rope.
-To top it off it’s creating another ugly braided trail on the mountain.”
+Collins states, “The shortcut doesn’t save any time; it only avoids the small rock obstacle above the saddle.
+If there is hard snow in the chute or no trail cut across the snow, it can be extremely dangerous without a rope.
+To top it off, it is creating another ugly braided trail on the mountain.”

-Collins further notes that “Some hikers who have made it to the top or even past the Chicken-out saddle can be very susceptible to any notion of an easier way off the mountain.”
-He continues noting “It can be difficult to get the danger of following this shortcut across to inexperienced climbers but I’ve found that asking questions that make them think and a little respectful bluntness usually does the trick, especially if you can talk to the leader away from the pack.”
+Collins further notes, “Some hikers who have made it to the top or even past the Chicken-Out saddle can be very susceptible to any notion of an easier way off the mountain.”
+He continues, “It can be difficult to express the danger of following this shortcut across to inexperienced climbers but I’ve found that asking questions that make them think and a little respectful bluntness usually does the trick, especially if you can talk to the leader away from the pack.”